qqwwqwq/DualSOM--SOFTWAREX-/README.md

 * **WUT Dataset**: Download the skeleton-only dataset from [Link](#).
 * **PKU Dataset**: Download the skeleton-only dataset from [Link](#).
 * **MNIST Dataset**: Run `python prepare_mnist.py` to automatically download, normalize, and format the image data into compatible CSV files.
-* **FordA Dataset**: Run `python prepare_ucr_forda.py` to automatically download and process the 1D sensor time-series data into compatible CSV files.
+* **FordA Dataset**: Run `python prepare_forda.py` to automatically download and process the 1D sensor time-series data into compatible CSV files.

 ### 2. Directory Structure
-After downloading and extracting, please arrange the raw data into the following directory structure before training:
+After downloading and extracting (or preparing your custom data), please arrange the raw data into the following directory structure before training:

 ```text
 DualSOM/